 - Reproduction was a procedure in the very first edition of Spectrum, but was later rolled into Use of collections.
 However, given the increasing importance of digital asset management, it seemed useful to bring Reproduction back as a procedure in its own right.

-- Collections review - this is a new procedure intended to help museums record the results of collections reviews in a systematic way (particularly when reviews cover items held by several museums, eg within a region or subject specialism).
+- Collections review - this is a new procedure intended to help museums record the results of collections reviews in a systematic way (particularly when reviews cover items held by several museums, eg within a region).

 Names of procedures

-The names of some of the procedures have changed:
+The names of some other procedures have also changed:

 - Loans in has become Loans in (borrowing objects)